What Do Our Choices Say About Our Preferences?: Formal model

-Let $\T_n$ be also the set of all permutations of the elements from $\C$, just this time we interpret $\tau \in \T_n$ as the sequence giving the order in which the candidates appear in some online game ($\tau = (\tau_1, \tau_2, \ldots, \tau_n)$ means, in particular, that the candidate $\tau_1$ appeared as the first one and the candidate $\tau_n$ as the last one in our online game).
+Whenever we use a symbol $\tau \in \S_n$ we interpret it as the sequence giving the order in which the candidates appear in some online game.
+Thus $\tau = (\tau_1, \tau_2, \ldots, \tau_n)$ means, in particular, that the candidate $C_{\tau_1}$ appeared as the first one and the candidate $C_{\tau_n}$ as the last one in our online game.
 These orderings are called the \textit{time orderings}.

 Throughout this paper we refer to the following model of an online stopping problem.
 Fix $\sigma$ (choose a particular qualification ordering on the set of candidates).
-Note that, in fact, $\sigma$ is the set of our preferences which we want to hide.
-Assume that $\tau$ is chosen uniformly at random from $\T_n$.
+Note that, in fact, $\sigma$ is a preference which we want to hide.
+Assume also that $\tau$ is chosen uniformly at random from $\S_n$.
 The player knows $\sigma$ but he does not know $\tau$.
 Candidates from $\C$ appear one by one following the order given by $\tau$.
 At time $t$, i.e., when $t$ candidates appeared, the player observes the qualification order induced by $\{\tau_1, \tau_2, \ldots, \tau_t\}$.
 That is, he knows the relative ranks of the candidates seen so far but he does not know their total ranks.
 At each time step he has to decide whether to continue the game and reveal the next element or to stop the game meaning that he selects the element $\tau_t$.
 If he decides to reveal another element, he is not allowed to come back to the previous steps of the game.
 His task is to maximize (or ensure relatively high) probability that the selected candidate belongs to some previously defined set (e.g. is maximal in the whole set $\C$).